 Advancement in modern processor design since 2004 has focused on delivering an ever-increasing number of cores.
-But while most computer systems today include multicore CPUs and powerful GPUs, the software programming technology to utilize these many cores had not evolved, remaining largely unchanged since 1980.
-Nor is this problem solved by virtualization or operating system technology - it must be dealt with in the applications themselves.
+But while most computer systems today use multicore CPUs and powerful GPUs, the software programming technology to utilize these many cores had not evolved, remaining largely unchanged since 1980.
+Nor is this problem solved by the operating system or virtualization technology - it must be dealt with in the applications themselves.
 This gap in programming technology means the majority of software applications have yet to truly take advantage of the processing and energy efficiency potential of modern multicore and many-core systems.

 The State of the Art in Multicore Programming

 Texas Multicore Technologies (TMT) unlocks the potential of today's multicore and many-core systems with breakthrough parallel programming solutions.
 Based on over 20 years of university research in partnership with NASA, TMT's innovative SequenceL™ technology delivers a complete, automated and agile solution to the multicore programming problem.
 Unlike manual brute-force parallel coding methodologies, or multicore development tools that merely provide feedback but leave the hard work to the user, TMT provides a comprehensive programming solution that quickly and easily addresses the root issues facing application developers targeting multicore systems.

 Faster Performance: Uses All Cores, GPUs